 - Consider insulating your floors to prevent cold air from entering and warm air from escaping.

 Key Tip: Insulation is your home’s first line of defense against heat loss.
-Properly insulated homes retain warmth, reducing the need for constant heating.
+Properly insulated homes retain warmth, reducing the need for constant heating and provide great energy savings.

 2. Windows and Doors